Former England cricket captain Lord Botham appointed trade envoy to Australia

 Lord Botham has been announced as one of 10 trade envoys the Government hopes will help in “delivering an ambitious global trade agenda”.

-The peer, who was ennobled last year by the Prime Minister, led the England test cricket team between 1980 and 1981, including in two Ashes series against Australia.
+The peer, who was ennobled last year by Prime Minister Boris Johnson, led the England Test cricket team between 1980 and 1981, including in two Ashes series against Australia.

 The other nine new envoys are all parliamentarians, sitting in either the House of Lords or as MPs, and have been selected from across different political parties.